arungudelli/angularjswiki/content/en/fontawesome/fa-stop-circle.md

-## Change Stop Circle icon size
+## Change fa-stop-circle icon size
-To increase Stop Circle font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-stop-circle.
+To increase fa-stop-circle font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-stop-circle.

 Increase in icon size will be relative to their parent container.